GridTools/gridtools/docs/user_manual/Storages.md

 **Example**:
 Following codes snippets show how data stores can be created.
 At first the user has to identify if the memory management is done externally or not.
-If it is done externally the data store won't deallocate the memory.
+If it is done externally the data store won't allocate nor deallocate the memory.
 The standard use-case is to use managed data stores.
-The data store can be initialized with a value or lambda and can optionally be named.
+The data store can be initialized with a value or lambda and can optionally be named by passing an additional  string.
 ```c++
     typedef host_storage_info<0, layout_map<1,0>, halo<1,0>, alignment<8> > storage_info_t;
     typedef data_store< host_storage<double>, storage_info_t > data_store_t;